Entry and coronation of Anne of Denmark: A queen delayed by contrary winds

 Anne of Denmark sailed on 5 September 1589 with Peder Munk and Henrik Knudsen Gyldenstierne, admiral of the fleet, and 18 ships.
 The Danish fleet included the Gideon, Josaphad or Josafat their flagship, Samson, Joshua, Dragon, Raphael, St Michael, Gabriel, Little Sertoun (Lille Fortuna), Mouse, Rose, the Falcon of Birren, the Blue Lion, the Blue Dove (Blaa Due) and the White Dove (Hvide Due).
-The Gideon began to leak, and Peder Munk told Anne that the hold was filling with water despite the prayers of the learned academics and diplomats Paul Knibbe and Niels Krag.Two ships, the Parrot and the Fighting Cock were scattered from the fleet.
+The Gideon began to leak, and Peder Munk told Anne that the hold was filling with water despite the prayers and requests of the learned academics and diplomats Paul Knibbe and Niels Krag.
+Two ships, the Parrot and the Fighting Cock were scattered from the fleet.

 Lord Dingwall's ship arrived at Stonehaven with the news of the storm and the fear that the Queen was in danger in the seas.
 While waiting for his bride at Seton Palace and Craigmillar Castle, James VI may have begun a series of love poems in Scots now known as the Amatoria.
 He decided to go to Norway himself after he received letters from Anna of Denmark saying she had been delayed from setting out and would not try again.
-On 3 October Anna had written, in French;"we have already put out to sea four or five times but have always been driven back to the harbours from which we sailed, thanks to contrary winds and other problems that arose at sea, which is the cause why, now Winter is hastening down on us, and fearing greater danger, all this company is forced to our regret, and to the regret and high displeasure of your men, to make no further attempt at present, but to defer the voyage until the Spring."
+On 3 October, Anne wrote to James, in French;we have already put out to sea four or five times but have always been driven back to the harbours from which we sailed, thanks to contrary winds and other problems that arose at sea, which is the cause why, now Winter is hastening down on us, and fearing greater danger, all this company is forced to our regret, and to the regret and high displeasure of your men, to make no further attempt at present, but to defer the voyage until the Spring.

 Anne's mother Sophie of Mecklenburg-Güstrow and her brother Christian IV sent similar letters.
 James VI had already made his decision.
 On account of the "sundrie contrarious windis" that delayed the Danish fleet, on 11 October James VI asked East coast mariners and ship masters to come to Leith.
 James VI sailed with six ships hired from owners including Robert Jameson.
 Patrick Vans of Barnbarroch hired the Falcon of Leith from John Gibson.
 The king's sailing was delayed by a storm until the evening of 22 October.
 Finally, he embarked and sailed to Flekkerøy near Oslo, encountering a storm on the way.
 He landed on 3 November and slept in the same farmhouse on the island as Anne had.